Mayo Clinic Health System

 10. Emergency shelter, such as a bivy sack or jumbo trash bag

-Also bring a small first-aid kit.
-If you or another person are injured, a kit loaded with supplies can protect an open wound and prevent infection.
+Also, bring a small first-aid kit.
+If you or another person is injured, a well-equipped kit can treat wounds and minor injuries until you can seek next-level care.

-In general, these rules apply through all seasons, but they are perhaps even more important in the winter.
+These winter essentials are essential during all seasons, but especially during the cold months.
 The farther from civilization you plan to go and the colder it is, the more prepared you need to be.

 Topics in this Post